kshrugalj/DiceGame-Java/README.md

 # DiceGame-Java
-This is a dice game that I created in java.
-If anyone want's to use, feel free!
+This is a dice game that I created in Java.
+If anyone wants to use it, feel free!
+I used the modules Scanner for the user input and random to get the random number's module.